AurimasJa/vuci-app-overview/README.md

 It will be determined how cards will be displayed based on position.
 ## Vuci overview
 Show all available network, system, and log information.
 Cards must be draggable, and positions must be changed.
 There is a drawer in which we can hide cards.

+## Overview folder
+This folder contains all logic that will be displayed in System/Overview menu.

+## Interfaces folder
+Modified exsisting code to add and remove UCI configuration on network add/remove